 Di-Jia (DJ) Liu is a Senior Chemist at CSE.
 He joined Argonne National Laboratory in 2002 after 12 year R&D at Honeywell International where he last served as Senior Principal Scientist.
 His current interests at Argonne cover mainly in nanomaterials for fuel cells, electrocatalysis for water splitting, CO2-to-chemical/fuel conversion, hydrogen/methane storage, lithium-air battery, catalytic reforming for H2 production, advanced x-ray characterization techniques, energy-water research, etc. At Honeywell, he led various projects in fuel cells, automotive emission control catalysis, aviation environmental control system, advanced material characterization and industrial Six-Sigma process improvement.
-Dr. Liu is a Senior Fellow at Institute of Molecular Engineering of University of Chicago and a Graduate Faculty Scholar at Norther Illinois University.
+Dr. Liu is a CASE Scientist at Pritzker School of Molecular Engineering of University of Chicago and a Graduate Faculty Scholar at Norther Illinois University.
 He also serves as the operating agent on behalf of USDOE in coordinating Annex 31 (fuel cell materials) activities in Technology Collaboration Programme on Advanced Fuel Cells (AFC TCP) under the International Energy Agency.
 He is a member of American Chemical Society, Electrochemical Society and American Association for the Advancement of Science.

 B. Sc.
 In Chemistry, Peking University, 1982